-The final decision to go ahead with a burn, or postpone it, is made in the morning of the intended burn day, after weather conditions are known.
-If the decision is made to conduct a prescribed burn, the Army will notify each person registered in the Direct Notification Program.
+The final decision to go ahead with a burn, or postpone it, is made in the morning of the intended burn day after weather conditions are known.
+If the decision is made to conduct a prescribed burn the Army will notify each person registered in the Direct Notification Program.

-HOW IS SIZE OF THE UNIT DETERMINED?
+HOW IS THE SIZE OF THE BURN DETERMINED?

-The size of the burn is determined by many factors including amount of vegetation present, aspect, slope, terrain, proximity to areas previously burned or cleared, anticipated types of munitions in the burn unit, and existing fuel break roads.
-All of these site-specific characteristics are reviewed by fire professionals planning the burn to ensure the burn can be conducted in a safe manner.
+The size of the burn is determined by many factors including fuel (vegetation) loading, aspect, slope, terrain, proximity to areas previously burned or cleared, anticipated types of munitions found in the burn unit, and existing fuel break roads.
+All of these site-specific characteristics are reviewed by fire professionals planning the burn to ensure that the prescribed burn can be conducted in a safe manner.
 Because of these variables, the size of the burn is not limited to a specific number of acres.